This story appears in the Summer 2019 issue of In Focus.

 Ancillary to the services we provide, we’re here as a general support system, ready to answer the biggest questions or provide the simplest of directions.
 It doesn’t matter how much time has passed since a family’s last contact with us, or what service they received.
 If they need Perkins at any point, we’re here for them.
 Conversely, if a school district faces a hurdle, or struggles to implement an individual education plan, they can call us.
 We will answer.

 That’s what I ultimately hope families take away from their time with us.
-Ours is a family-centered practice in every way, and I say that not just as a leader at Perkins, but as a mother too.
+Our practice is family-centered in every way, and I say that not just as a leader at Perkins, but as a mother too.
+If I could go back to that parent that walked onto campus over twenty years ago, I would say it’s going to be okay.
+Just follow the journey, trust it, and use the resources you have available to you.

-As Director of Community Programs, Teri Turgeon oversees the Educational Partnerships and Outreach programs.
-She has been a member of the Perkins community for nearly 20 years and a leader on staff since 2008.
+As Education Director of Community Programs, Teri Turgeon oversees the Early Intervention, Educational Partnerships, and Outreach programs.
+She has been a member of the Perkins community for over 20 years and a Perkins leader as an employee since 2008.